maxcorbeau/dorel.github.io/service-manual/global-design-framework/atomic-design.md

 draft: false
 ---

-To create frontend design as services, Dorel uses [Google Polymer](http://polymer-project.org).
+To create Frontend Design as a Service, Dorel uses [Google Polymer](http://polymer-project.org).
-With Polymer elements, we can assemble websites like lego blocks.
+With Polymer elements, you can assemble websites like lego blocks.
 All elements are created for a certain purpose, like: "input fields", "sliders", "headers", etcetera.
-This methodology creates a design system with a five stop hierarchy.
-Atoms, Molecules, Organisms, Templates, Pages
+This methodology creates a design system with a five step hierarchy.
+Atoms, Molecules, Organisms, Templates, and Pages.

-By creating these elements in a structured way we can automate the process of creating new branded elements.
+> By creating these elements in a structured way we can automate the process of creating new branded elements and websites.

 ## Dorel's Holistic Design Framework